 - Arrange a preceptorship.
 Preceptors are practicing physicians who volunteer to give personal instruction, training, and supervision to a medical student.
 A preceptorship experience during the first two years of medical school is a mentoring experience.
 Learn more at Preceptorships and Shadowing

-The Step 1 exam is taken after your second year in medical school.
-Step I is considered an indicator of your basic science knowledge, and many residency programs use it as a cut off score, below which applicants are unlikely to get an interview.
-This exam is important, even 'less competitive' specialties value a strong Step 1 score.
+Step 1 exam is taken after the Foundations Phase.
+Step 1 is considered an indicator of your basic science knowledge, and many residency programs use it as a cut-off score, below which applicants are unlikely to get an interview.
+This exam is important; even "less competitive” specialties value a strong Step 1 score.
+Learn more at

 USMLE and Your Medical School Training